-Table A.17.6 demonstrates an example SDP (re-)offer that adds two non-bootstrap data channel streams used by the data channel application in the bootstrap data channel in Table A.17.5.
-The data channel application streams (two in this example) desire specific loss and latency characteristics indicated by the "a=3gpp-qos-hint" line (see also Annex A.16).
+Table A.17.6 demonstrates an example SDP (re-)offer that adds two non-bootstrap data channel streams used by a new peer-to-peer data channel application retrieved via the bootstrap data channel in Table A.17.5.
+The data channel application streams (two in this example) desire specific loss and latency characteristics indicated by the "a=3gpp-qos-hint" lines (see also Annex A.16), and that terminate on a server and on the remote UE, respectively.
 The stream with ID 38754 has a strict latency requirement and data older than 150 ms will not be transmitted or re-transmitted.
 The stream with ID 7216 requires lower loss but can accept somewhat higher latency than stream ID 38754 and therefore allows at most 5 SCTP-level retransmissions.
+The application using these data channels is identified by the “a=dcbind-id” lines which also describe which data channel is intended for communication with a Server versus the one towards the remote UE.
+The “a=dcbind-id” lines allow the remote UE to (re-)answer and accept the two new streams for the application as Table A.17.7 illustrates.